Malik Ata Muhammad Khan

 Malik Ata was known for his equestrian hobbies.
 He was the first elected President of the Equestrian & Tent Pegging Federation of Pakistan.
-He was well known in Pakistan for his attempts to promote tentpegging and bull races.
-He was one of the founders of the International Tent Pegging Federation which is recognised by the FEI.
+He was well known in Pakistan for his efforts to promote tent pegging and bull races.
+Ata was one of the founders of the International Tent Pegging Federation which is recognised by the FEI.
 He was the Vice-President of International Tent Pegging Federation.

-History
+Background

-He was the maternal grandson of Sir Sardar Muhammad Nawaz Khan Gheba who was the chief of the Gheba tribe.
-He was the son of Malik Yar Muhammad Khan, who was married to the eldest daughter of Sardar Muhammad Nawaz Khan Gheba.
+He was a son of Malik Yar Muhammad Khan and the eldest son of Sardar Muhammad Nawaz Khan Gheba, who was the chief of the Gheba tribe.
+Malik Ata was married to a daughter of Nawab of Kalabagh.
+He died in 2020, and the estate of Kot Fateh Khan was passed down to his younger brother Nawab Malik Saeed and his nephew Nawab Malik Muhammad Ali.

 Political career

-In 1988, he contested election on the Islami Jamhoori Ittihad (IJI) platform Thereafter in 1990, Malik Ata Muhammad Khan again contested the election from his home constituency (PP-15 – Attock) and was elected and served the provincial assembly of the Punjab from 5 November 1990 to 28 June 1993.

-After his father's death in 1996, he assumed the responsibilities of the family and management of the estate, hence why he was unable to continue his work in politics.
+In 1988, he contested election on the Islami Jamhoori Ittihad (IJI) platform.
+Thereafter in 1990, Malik Ata Muhammad Khan again contested the election from his home constituency (PP-15 – Attock) and was elected and served the Provincial Assembly of the Punjab from 5 November 1990 to 28 June 1993.
+After his father's death in 1996, he assumed the responsibilities of the family and management of the estate, hence why he was unable to continue his political career.